-In 2018, 37 projects were underway to reduce and phase out hazardous substances and VOC emissions.
-Due to the variety of products and manufacturing processes across our organization, hazardous substances are generally reduced on a site-by-site basis.
+In 2020, 14 new projects got underway to reduce and phase out hazardous substances and VOC emissions.
+Due to the variety and specialized nature of our Group’s products and processes, the reduction of hazardous substance is typically handled on a site-by-site basis.

 Among the major initiatives underlying these achievements was a screening program that our Electrification Business Area developed with its suppliers.
 The program monitors and eliminates hazardous substances from components supplied to ABB.
 In 2020, this program gathered data on more than 275,000 product components and worked with more than 8,500 active suppliers to satisfy our mutual obligations under the European Union’s REACH and RoHS regulations.

 The dedicated, corporate-led Product Stewardship & Material Compliance program we created in 2019 continued to deliver results in 2020.
 The program worked closely with our four Business Areas and 20 divisions to provide expert support on the increasingly challenging regulations and standards for chemical substances used in products and industrial operations.
 It also coordinated our cross-functional material compliance team and our material compliance network to help ABB comply with EU requirements regarding those chemicals and products listed in the Substances of Concern in Products (SCIP) database.
 This support included providing guidance to ABB’s Business Areas, sites and R&D to minimize the environmental impact of our products and our production facilities.

 This support helped our Business Areas assume full ownership of their respective product material compliance duties while maintaining effective, cross-Business Area collaboration.
 In 2020, we assigned and transferred dedicated specialists to work directly within the structures of our four Business Areas and our 20 divisions.
 From this new vantage point, our specialists are at once closer both to ABB’s customers and to its suppliers.